 Using a combination is your best bet.
 First, use a filter to take out any contaminants.
 The Katadyn BeFree does an excellent job at filtering water directly from a source.
 It weighs less than 2 ounces, and the bottle portion collapses down.
 It filters out most microorganisms.

 Next, using a chemical treatment will make sure that any leftover microorganisms are sufficiently fried.
-I like to use iodine tablets with taste neutralizers over because they work in about 30 minutes versus up to 4 hours with chlorine tablets.
+I like to use iodine tablets with taste neutralizers over chlorine tablets because they work in about 30 minutes versus up to 4 hours with chlorine tablets.

 Of course, carefully choosing your water sources is still very important, regardless of how well your water is treated.